Reflections on Terry Goodkind

 So ... yeah.
 Damn, there's violence galore.
 Even ignoring the few hundred pages of sex-torture that Richard survives in Wizard's First Rule, Goodkind apparent reserved a special store of gruesomeness for Stone of Tears: more torture, cannibalism (albeit by good guys, the Mud People), characters being flayed alive, gang rape (p.
 414), threats of gang rape, genocide ....
 Goodkind runs the gauntlet of awful things that human beings can do to one another.

-None of it evokes much real horror, apart perhaps from the character who gets flayed alive.
+None of it evokes much real horror, apart perhaps from one character who is flayed alive.
 Either Goodkind doesn't have the writing chops to pull horror off, or he just doesn't feel much empathy for suffering (which seems to be a qualifying factor for any devotee of Ayn Rand).
 So all the torture in the book is pretty bloodless -- plentiful, to be sure, but nothing as horrifying as Ramsay Bolton or as shocking as the Red Wedding.

 Speaking of Genocide ....